Universal Islands of Adventure

 7. The Lost Continent

-- Mythos Restaurant: A popular full-service restaurant known for its dramatic cavern-like setting and a menu that has helped make it one of the resort’s most talked-about dining spots.
+- Mythos Restaurant: A popular full-service restaurant known for its dramatic cavern-like setting and reputation as one of the resort’s standout dining spots.

 8. Seuss Landing